MarcToussaint/rai/README.md

 # RAI bare code

 This repo contains core sources related to Robotic AI.
-First users are not recommended to use this repo alone.
+Users are not recommended to use this repo alone.
 Please have a look at example projects that use this bare code as a submodule and expose and explain one particular functionality.
-E.g., KOMO or rai-python.
+E.g., KOMO or the [robotic python lib](https://github.com/MarcToussaint/robotic/).

-'bare code' means that this repo contains only sources, a minimal Ubuntu-specific build system, and only minimal tests.
-For integration in other projects, use it as a submodule and integrate it in your own out-of-source build system.
+'bare code' means that this repo contains only sources, a minimal Ubuntu-specific build system, and development tests.
+It is mostly used as submodule in other integrated projects, with their own out-of-source build system.

 ## Brief history